Economy of Ukraine: Foreign direct investment

-Ukraine encourages foreign trade and investment.
-The Parliament of Ukraine has approved a foreign investment law allowing foreigners to purchase businesses and property, to repatriate revenue and profits, and to receive compensation if the property is nationalized by a future government.
-However, complex laws and regulations, poor corporate governance, weak enforcement of contract law by courts, and corruption all continue to stymie direct large-scale foreign investment in Ukraine.
-While there is a functioning stock market, the lack of protection of shareholders' rights severely restricts portfolio investment activities.
+To encourage foreign trade and investment, the Ukrainian parliament approved a foreign investment law that would allow foreigners to purchase businesses and property, to repatriate revenue and profits, and to receive compensation if the property is nationalised by a future government.
+Complex laws and regulations, poor corporate governance, weak enforcement of contract law by courts, and corruption, continued to prevent direct large-scale foreign investment in Ukraine.
+There is a functioning stock market, but portfolio investment activities have been restricted by a historic lack of protection of shareholders' rights.

-As of April 2011 total foreign direct investment stock in Ukraine stood at $44.7 billion.
-Statistics from FDi Magazine show Ukraine suffered a year on year decline in foreign direct investment between 2010 and 2013.
+As of April 2011, total foreign direct investment stock in Ukraine stood at $44.7 billion.
+Statistics from FDi Magazine show that Ukraine suffered a year on year decline in foreign direct investment between 2010 and 2013.

-State enterprise InvestUkraine was created under the State Agency for Investment and National Projects (National Projects) to serve as a One Stop Shop for investors and to deliver investment consulting services.
+State enterprise InvestUkraine was created under the State Agency for Investment and National Projects (National Projects) to serve as a one-stop stop for investors and to deliver investment consulting services.

 Ukraine signed a shale gas exploration deal with Royal Dutch Shell on 25 January 2013.
 The $10 billion deal was the largest foreign direct investment ever for Ukraine.

 Many companies, owned by foreigners, have been successfully operating in Ukraine since its independence.
 These include companies in agriculture, such as Kyiv-Atlantic Group, founded in 1994 by David Sweere.
 He sold its business in Minnesota and invested in Ukraine, believing in its huge potential.
 The company has been operating at a profit since 2002.
 As a result, he became the fifth richest among the Westerners who made their fortune in Ukraine.

 In 2016, foreign direct investment in Ukraine's economy amounted to $3.8 billion in 2016, which was almost twice more than in 2015.